Introducing Tales of Tribute AI Competition: Related Research

 \section{Related Research}

 It has been pointed out that Collectible Card Games pose many interesting challenges for AI research \cite{hoover2020many}.
-The most straightforward (to define, not to achieve) goal is to successfully play the game.
+The most straightforward (to define, not necessarily to achieve) goal is to successfully play the game.

 A variety of approaches were proposed, though due to the stochastic nature of the game, many took the form of MCTS \cite{Browne2012ASurvey} enhancements.
 Some work focuses on learning weights for evaluation functions that are further used in search algorithms.
 An approach using competitive coevolutionary optimization for this purpose, and using it in a greedy one-step look-ahead algorithm (2nd place in 2018 Hearthstone AI Competition) is presented in \cite{garcia2020optimizing}.
 In \cite{Montoliu2020efficientHeuristic}, the evaluation for Online Evolutionary Planning AI playing LOCM was trained using N-Tuple Bandit Evolutionary Algorithm.
-LOCM-based study in \cite{Miernik2022EvolvingEvaluation} analyzes the influence of representation and the choice of opponent used to test the model on the quality of learned heuristics.
-Simulation-based approaches often require some means for reducing search and action space.
-Combination of many interesting enhancements, including state abstraction, optimized Information Set MCTS, and sparse sampling was described in \cite{Choe2019EnhancingMonteCarlo} (Hearthstone AI Competition winner 2019).
-Another Hearthstone-based study, \cite{zhang2017improving}, extends Determinized MCTS with bucketing chance nodes and high-level playouts, also testing neural networks for learning card playing policy.
-Neural networks have proven to work really well in the CGG domain, as they can be used as an evaluation function \cite{swiechowski2018improving}.
+LOCM-based study in \cite{Miernik2022EvolvingEvaluation} analyzes the influence of representation and the choice of opponent used to test the model on the quality of learned heuristics. \ARXIV{Simulation-based approaches often require some means for reducing search and action space.} Combination of many interesting enhancements, including state abstraction, optimized Information Set MCTS, and sparse sampling was described in \cite{Choe2019EnhancingMonteCarlo} (Hearthstone AI Competition winner 2019). \ARXIV{Another Hearthstone-based study, \cite{zhang2017improving}, extends Determinized MCTS with bucketing chance nodes and high-level playouts, also testing neural networks for learning card playing policy.} Neural networks have proven to work really well in the CGG domain, e.g., used as an evaluation function for MCTS search \cite{swiechowski2018improving}.
 Recent most spectacular successes include double-winning the last edition of Strategy Card Game AI Competition \cite{Xi2023MasteringLOCM} and winning against the top 10 human player of the official Hearthstone League in China \cite{Xiao2023MasteringHS}.
+AI approaches for Dominion features similar methods, including MCTS \cite{jansen2014ai} and Deep Reinforcement Learning \cite{Gerigk_Engels_2023}.